-Application : Applied Explanation on application of the practice : The Board believes that by having highly qualified persons with sufficient and relevant knowledge, skills and competency to serve as members of the Board and as part of Key Senior Management of the Company and its subsidiaries ("the Group") contribute to the preservation and advancement in the governance and operations of the Group.
-The responsibility of the nomination and appointment of Directors (including the reappointment of Directors) and members of Key Senior Management is delegated to the NC by the Board of the Company.
-The duties and responsibilities of NC are detailed in its Terms of Reference , which is accessible for reference on the Company's website at www.ornapaper.com .
-The appointment of new Directors to the Board (including the reappointment of Directors) and Board Committees and appointment of a new member of Key Senior Management are through recommendation of candidates to NC for review prior to recommending the candidate(s) or such Director seeking for re-appointment to the Board for approval pursuant to Policy and Procedure on Nomination and Appointment of Director and Key Senior Management and Re-Appointment of Director .
-In making its recommendations, the NC shall ensure person nominated for appointment as Directors seeking re-appointment possess the required character, experience, integrity, competence and time to effectively and diligently discharge their responsibilities and duties and contribute to the proper governance of the Group per "Criteria for Nomination and Appointment of Director and Key Senior Management as the existing and Appointment of Director and Senior and Appointment of Director and the Policy and Procedure on Nomination and Appointment of Director as follow: Fit and properSkilled and diverse background
+Application : Applied Explanation on application of the practice : The Board believes that having highly qualified persons with sufficient and relevant knowledge, skills and competency to serve as members of the Board and as part of Key Senior Management of the Company and its subsidiaries contributes to the preservation and advancement of the governance and operations of the Group.
+The responsibility of the nomination and appointment of Directors (including the re-appointment of Directors) and members of Key Senior Management is delegated to the NC by the Board of the Company.
+The duties and responsibilities of NC are detailed in its Terms of Reference , which is accessible for reference in the "Corporate Governance" section of "Investor Relations" of the Company's website at www.ornapaper.com .
+The Terms of Reference of the NC was last reviewed and updated on 15 November 2024.
+The appointment of new Directors to the Board (including the reappointment of Directors) and Board Committees and appointment of a new member of Key Senior Management are through the recommendation of candidates to NC for review before recommending the candidate(s) or such Director seeking for reappointment to the Board for approval pursuant to Policy and Procedure on Nomination and Appointment of Director and Key Senior Management and Re-Appointment of Director.
+In making its recommendations, the NC shall ensure person nominated for appointment as Directors or member of Key Senior Management as well as the existing directors seeking re-appointment possess the required character, experience, integrity, competence and time to effectively and diligently discharge their responsibilities and duties and contribute to the proper governance of the Group per "Criteria for Nomination and Appointment" as stated in the Policy and Procedure on Nomination and Appointment of Director and Key Senior Management and Re-Appointment of Director as follow: Fit and proper